 Like mold spores themselves, mycotoxins are often airborne and enter your body through your respiratory tract.
 In the short term, this can cause a number of respiratory symptoms including asthma, allergies, sinus infections, and cold- and flu-like symptoms.

 One way mycotoxins wreak havoc on your health is by adversely affecting your cells’ mitochondria.
 Mitochondria are the powerhouses of your cells, making them essential to nearly every bodily function.
-They provide your cells with energy.13 That’s why you can experience chronic fatigue or weakness when dealing with mycotoxin exposure.
+They provide your cells with energy.
+That’s why you can experience chronic fatigue or weakness when dealing with mycotoxin poisoning.

 When mitochondria are not functioning optimally, they release free radicals, which are unstable atoms that can cause cell damage.
-This cell damage in turn causes inflammation.
+This cell damage, in turn, causes inflammation.
 The more inflammation you have, the higher up on the autoimmune spectrum you are.
-This is why it’s so challenging for autoimmune patients to reverse their symptoms while dealing with mycotoxin exposure.
+This is why it’s so challenging for autoimmune patients to reverse their symptoms while dealing with mycotoxin poisoning.

-The good news is that it is entirely possible to clear your body and your environment of mycotoxins and to prevent toxic mold from growing out of control in your home!
-As you’ve read, I’ve been through this more than once myself, and have helped thousands of others who now enjoy optimal health.
+The good news is that it is entirely possible to reverse the symptoms of mycotoxin poisoning and prevent toxic mold from growing out of control in your home!
+As you’ve read, I’ve experienced mycotoxin poisoning more than once myself, and have helped thousands of others who now enjoy optimal health.

 Testing for Toxic Mold

-Let’s look at how to test yourself for mycotoxin exposure, as well as the types of tests you can perform to determine whether your home is the source of the toxic mold.
+Let’s look at how to test yourself for mycotoxin poisoning, as well as the types of mycotoxin testing you can perform to determine whether your home is the source of the toxic mold.
 Because determining the source of the problem is difficult, you’ll need to gather as much information as you can.

 The Process of Elimination

-As I’ve said before, your body knows better than any test.
-The first step I always recommend is to try to remove yourself from the environments you spend a lot of time in to establish which ones may be the source of the mycotoxins.
+As I’ve said before, your body knows better than any mold toxicity test.
+The first step I always recommend is to try to remove yourself from the environments you spend a lot of time in to establish which ones may be the source of your mycotoxins symptoms.